Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 The second level of filtering removes sensitive environment variables (such as credentials like keys, passwords or tokens) to avoid malicious subprocesses obtaining them (<https://github.com/Homebrew/brew/pull/2524>).
 This has the effect of preventing any such variables from reaching a formula's Ruby code as they are filtered before it is called.
 The specific implementation can be seen in the [`ENV.clear_sensitive_environment!` method](https://github.com/Homebrew/brew/blob/HEAD/Library/Homebrew/extend/ENV.rb).

+You can set environment variables in a formula's `install` method using `ENV["VARIABLE_NAME"] = "VALUE"`.
+An example can be seen in [the `gh` formula](https://github.com/Homebrew/homebrew-core/blob/fd9ad29f8e3ca9476f838ebb13794ddb7dafba00/Formula/gh.rb#L22).

 In summary, environment variables used by a formula need to conform to these filtering rules in order to be available.

 ## Updating formulae